Rimini: Economy

+Tourism

-Rimini is a major international tourist destination and seaside resort, among the most well known in Europe and the Mediterranean basin, thanks to a long sandy beach, well-equipped bathing establishments, theme parks and a number of opportunities for leisure and spare time.
+Rimini is a major international tourist destination and seaside resort, among the most well known in Europe and the Mediterranean basin, thanks to a long sandy beach, bathing establishments, theme parks and opportunities for leisure and spare time.
 The economy of the city is mainly based on tourism, whose development started in the first half of the 19th century and increased after World War II.
+In 2017, the city welcomed over 57 million tourists.

-Rimini's origins as a seaside resort date back to 1843, when the first "Bathing Establishment" was founded, the oldest one of the Adriatic Sea.
-The width of the beach, the gentle gradient of the sea bed, the equipment of bathing establishments, the luxurious hotels, the mildness of the climate, the richness of curative waters, the prestigious social events, made Rimini a renowned tourist destination among the Italian and European aristocracy during the Belle Époque.

-Tourism in Rimini started as therapeutic stay (thalassotherapy, hydrotherapy and heliotherapy), evolving into elite vacation in the late 19th century, into middle-class tourism during the fascist era and finally into mass tourism in the postwar period.
+Rimini's origins as a seaside resort date to the foundation of the first bathing establishment, the oldest on the Adriatic Sea, in 1843.
+The width of the beach, the gentle gradient of the sea bed, the equipment of bathing establishments, the luxurious hotels, the mildness of the climate, the richness of curative waters, the prestigious social events, made Rimini a renowned tourist destination among the Italian and European aristocracy during the Belle Époque.Tourism in Rimini started as therapeutic stay (thalassotherapy, hydrotherapy and heliotherapy), evolving into elite vacation in the late 19th century, into middle-class tourism during the fascist era and finally into mass tourism in the postwar period.

-On summer nights, there is a festival called "La Notte Rosa".
+The touristic season in Rimini includes the annual Notte rosa (Pink Night), a weekend cultural festival held in early July that includes exhibitions, music concerts, and firework displays.
+The festival is held across the riviera romagnola, over which it is estimated to attract two million visitors and revenues exceeding €200 million.
+Italy's third and fourth oldest theme parks were opened in Rimini: Fiabilandia in Rivazzura (1965) and Italia in Miniatura, a miniature park in Viserba (1970).

 Rimini concentrates about a quarter of Emilia-Romagna's hotels, with over 1,000 hotels, more than 220 of which are open all year round, aside from apartment hotels, apartments, holiday homes, bed & breakfast and campings.
-Tourism is mainly based on seaside holidays, but also includes trade fairs and conventions, events, nightlife, culture, wellness, food and wine.
-Rimini is a leading trade fair and convention site in Italy, with an important trade fair (Rimini Fiera) and a convention centre (Palacongressi di Rimini).
+Tourism is mainly based on seaside holidays, but also includes events, nightlife, culture, wellness, food and wine.

+Trade fairs and conventions

+Rimini is among Italy's leading trade fair and convention sites.
+Relocated in 2001 to the city's west, Rimini Fiera comprises sixteen pavilions with 129000 m2 of exhibit floor, and hosts trade fairs, sporting events, and musical performances, as well as the annual Rimini Meeting, a religious and cultural festival organised by Communion and Liberation, a lay Catholic movement.
+The majority of Rimini's hotels reopen for the conference season, which provides a flow of visitors to the city outside of the summer beach season.
+The dates of conferences are also used to set municipal regulations on the touristic season along the riviera.

+The Fiera's previous site, on Via Monte Titano, was redeveloped in 2011 into Rimini Palacongressi, a smaller conference space.
+In 2015, the Fiera and Palacongressi were estimated to be worth about a tenth of the province of Rimini's gross domestic product.